 To restrict the train reporting number and signal number that the player can use to register with on the GSM-R, add ;GSMR=1A22084 to the leading drive vehicle.
 In this example, '1A22' is the train reporting number and '084' is the signal number.

 LED tail lights

-On Network SouthEast Revised, LTS Rail, & WAGN Revised, you can add LED tail lights to a unit by adding ;LED=1 to the MSO number.
-This also removes the front handrails below the cab windows.
+You can add LED tail lights to a unit by adding ;LED=1 to the MSO number.

 Overhead line decals